Small things have great power.

 These YouTube thumbnail dimensions have an aspect ratio of 16:9.

-You can use both the images above as custom YouTube thumbnail size templates.
+You can use both the images above as custom YouTube video thumbnail size templates.

 Lastly, your custom YouTube thumbnail size must be under the 2MB limit.